Stay on Offense Climb Mountains

 Bookish Weapon Number Ten

-Bookish Weapons, Featured, Ideas to Help you Stay on Offense / August 3, 2019 by Bill Montgomery / Leave a Comment
+August 3, 2019 by Bill Montgomery Leave a Comment

 Jocko Willink is a former Navy Seal.
 He has a popular podcast that focuses on everything military.
 He will read the accounts of soldiers in battle throughout history.
 One of my favorite podcasts was listening to him read and then explain Eiji Oshikawa’s book about the life of Miyamoto Mushashi, a Japanese Samurai from the 1600s.
 Read that book.
 It is well worth it, but this Bookish Weapon is not about Mushashi, but Jocko’s book “Discipline Equals Freedom.”